Vegetative reproduction: Tubers

 Tubers develop from either the stem or the root.
 Stem tubers grow from rhizomes or runners that swell from storing nutrients while root tubers propagate from roots that are modified to store nutrients and get too large and produce a new plant.

 Examples of stem tubers are potatoes and yams and examples of root tubers are sweet potatoes and dahlias.

 Corms

 Corms are solid enlarged underground stems that store nutrients in their fleshy and solid stem tissue and are surrounded by papery leaves.
 Corms differ from bulbs in that their centers consists of solid tissue while bulbs consist of layered leaves.

 Examples of plants that use corms are gladiolus and taro.

 Suckers

 Also known as root sprouts, suckers are plant stems that arise from buds on the base of the parent plant's stems or roots.

 Examples of plants that use suckers are apple, elm, and banana trees.

 Plantlets

-Plantlets are miniature structures that arise from meristem in leaf margins that eventually develops roots and drop from the leaves they grew on.
+Plantlets are miniature structures that arise from meristem in leaf margins that eventually develops roots and drop from the leaves they grew on or on aerial stems.

-An example of a plant that uses plantlets is the Bryophyllum daigremontianum (syn.
-Kalanchoe daigremontianum), which is also known as mother of thousands for its many plantlets.
+Examples of plants that uses plantlets are the Kalanchoe daigremontiana, known as mother of thousands for its many plantlets, and the common houseplant hanging spider plant, producing "spiderettes".